liu7d7/notes/notes.md

 - may be refined: white man's burden :(
 - join th'angelic train: converted to christ

+### to his excellency, george washington

+- tone: nationalistic, supportive, foreboding at times?
+- main idea: america is great! unprecedented power; great wherever it expands; poewrful army; powerful leader;
+- will defeat britain as we defeated france and any country for that matter
+- great chief is wash
+- desc. as monarch bc govt struct not defn'd yet

 ## NA lit/texts

 ### what is tone?